Calathea makoyana – How to Grow the Stunning Peacock Plant

 Not to mention, the common trait amongst Calathea to sacrifice their older leaves in order to push out new ones.

-Which I guess makes sense from an evolutionary point of view, but sometimes it ends up being a 1 for 1 trade and the plant never really progresses…
+I guess it makes sense from an evolutionary point of view, but sometimes it ends up being a 1 for 1 trade, and the plant never really progresses…

 Otherwise, these plants are incredibly easy to trim back.
 So if it does ever get to the point where it’s outgrowing its container, a few snips and you’re back in business.